 We are incredibly lucky to live in a Metro area that offers so many unique, enriching resources and experiences for families.
 I think about this a lot — it was one of my main motives for starting this blog over two years ago, and I’m reminded of it all the time as I discover new places and try new adventures around Washington, DC.
 But it hit home in another way on Tuesday as I watched the Space Shuttle Discovery fly-by from the National Mall.
-It may have been a one-time event, but it was a once-in-a-lifetime experience.
+It wasn’t just a one-time event, it was a once-in-a-lifetime experience.
 And when I think about it, extraordinary opportunities like that are fairly regular here.
-Those, plus all that is available to us on an everyday basis, is part of what makes living here and raising children here pretty amazing.
+Those, plus all that is available to us on an everyday basis, is part of what makes living here and raising children here pretty amazing and special.

 And on that